Last surviving adult actor from ‘It’s a Wonderful Life,’ Virginia Patton Moss, dies at 97

-ANN ARBOR, Mich.
-(WJW) — A Cleveland-born actor most famous for her role in “It’s a Wonderful Life” has died at age 97.
+ANN ARBOR, Mich. — A Cleveland, Ohio born actor most famous for her role in “It’s a Wonderful Life” has died at age 97.

 Virginia Patton Moss, who played Ruth Dakin Bailey in the Frank Capra Christmas classic died Thursday, Aug.
 18 of natural causes, a funeral home obituary confirmed.
 She was the last surviving adult cast member of the film, according to People.